-- Be sure to close the drain valve. - Fill the spa with water.
-Be sure water level is above skimmer opening to the minimum safe water level label. - Refer to your spas corresponding start-up section with any questions.
+- Be sure to close the drain valve. - Fill the spa with water and be sure that water level is above the skimmer opening at the minimum safe water level sticker. - Refer to your spas corresponding start-up section with any questions.

-CLEAN YOUR FILTER ELEMENT (also reference page 48)
+CLEAN YOUR FILTER ELEMENTS (also reference page 52)

-- The filter elements are one of the most important components of your spa.
+The filter elements are one of the most important components of your spa.
 Not only are they essential for clean water, but they also extend the life of the spa equipment.
-You filter elements should be cleaned on a regular basis, once a month on average with normal usage.
-With heavy use the filters may need to be cleaned more often. - Turn off the spa before servicing filters.
+Your filter elements should be cleaned on a regular basis, once a month on average with normal usage.
+With heavy use the filters may need to be cleaned more often.

+- Turn off the spa before servicing filters.
 Never leave to the spa running when removing the filters.
-Debris can be pulled into the plumbing system and cause unwarranted damage. - Remove filter element. - With a garden hose, spray the element under pressure.
-Periodically, the element needs to be soaked in a filter cleaner compound.
-Check with your dealer for details on cleaning and/or filter replacement recommendations. - Replace filter element. - Be sure water level is adequate. - Turn spa on.
+Debris can be pulled into the plumbing system and cause unwarranted damage.

+- Remove filter element(s).

+- With a garden hose, spray each element under pressure.
+Periodically, the elements need to be soaked in a filter cleaner compound.
+Check with your dealer for details on cleaning and/or filter replacement recommendations.

+- Replace filter elements.

+- Be sure water level is adequate.

+- Turn spa on.